List of endemic mammals of Sri Lanka

 understudied.
 Therefore, the number of endemics could be underestimated.
 All three endemic genera Solisorex, Feroculus and Srilankamys, of Sri Lanka are monotypic.

-The endemic status of two Sri Lankan shrews has undergone changes as they have been reported in India recently.
+The endemic status of two Sri Lankan shrews have undergone changes, as they have been reported in India recently.
 The Kelaart's long-clawed shrew (Feroculus feroculus) and the Sri Lanka highland shrew (Suncus montanus) were recorded from southern India.
-At the same time taxonomic revisions have indicated that the flame-striped jungle squirrel (Funambulus layardi), the red slender loris (Loris tardigradus) and two species of mouse deer, Moschiola meminna and M. kathygre are endemic to Sri Lanka.
+At the same time, taxonomic revisions have indicated that the flame-striped jungle squirrel (Funambulus layardi), the red slender loris (Loris tardigradus) and two species of mouse deer, Moschiola meminna and M. kathygre are endemic to Sri Lanka.
 That leaves the number of endemic mammals in Sri Lanka at 16.
-Meanwhile, a group of researchers have described a new shrew species Crocidura hikmiya from the Sinharaja Forest Reserve in 2007.
-The discovery leads to increase the ultimate number of endemics to 21 at present.
+A group of researchers described a shrew species Crocidura hikmiya from the Sinharaja Forest Reserve in 2007.
+That discovery left the ultimate number of endemics at 21 at present.

 For Sri Lanka, small mammals are of special importance as they constitute a notable portion of the mammalian fauna of the country.
-Of the 91 species of mammals. recorded in the country, 31 are rodents and shrews.
-Furthermore, they are also of significant importance in biological point of view, as they make up largely to the country's endemic faunal component.
+Of the 91 species of mammals recorded in the country, 31 are rodents and shrews.
+Furthermore, they are also of significant importance to biology, as they make up a large part of the country's endemic faunal component.
 The endemic small mammals include six rodents and four shrews.
-Many of these endemic species are found in fragmented rainforests in southwestern Sri Lanka which are highly vulnerable to habitat destruction.
-As a result, many of these species have been categorised as threatened or endangered at national level.
+Many of these endemic species are found in fragmented rainforests in southwestern Sri Lanka, which are highly vulnerable to habitat destruction.
+As a result, many of these species have been categorised as threatened or endangered at the national level.